They comfort you, they aide you, they love you unconditionally and can truly be your best friend.

 So, show your four-legged, furry canine some extra TLC for National Dog Day.

-Started in 2004 by Animal Advocate, Colleen Paige, National Dog Day not only celebrates all dogs, both mixed breed and pure breeds but brings public attention to the plight of dogs in shelters and the rescue work that needs to be done.
+Recognized on Aug.
+26, National Dog Day was started in 2004, by animal advocate, Colleen Paige.
+The day not only celebrates all dogs, both mixed breed and pure breeds but brings public attention to the plight of dogs in shelters and the rescue work that needs to be done.

 “Millions of dogs are killed each year because they’re simply unwanted.
 They’re unwanted because no one realized how to properly care for the demands of the breed.
 They’re unwanted because they were bought as a Christmas gift for a child that didn’t keep their promises about caring for the dog…unwanted because they shed too much…unwanted because they bark too much.
 Unwanted…simply because someone changed their mind.
 All a dog wants to do is love you and be loved by you.